Sandra James: 1972: representing Rhodesia

 James initially represented Rhodesia at the 1972 Summer Paralympics, competing in athletics and swimming.

 In athletics, she entered the discus, javelin and shot put in the 1A category.
 In the discus, she took bronze with a throw of 6.00m, behind German and Argentinian competitors.
 In the javelin, her throw of 5.22m was well clear of any competition, enabling her to win the gold medal; J. Murland of Canada came second with 4.68m.
 In the shot put, Dutch athlete de Vries-Noordam dominated the field with a throw of 2.59, but James' result, 1.96m, was just enough for second place, ahead of Murland (1.91).

 In swimming, she competed in three 25m races, also in the 1A category.
 In the backstroke, she finished sixth, a clear last, in 1:47.3, while Karen Donaldson of the USA set a world record in 39.8s.
 In the freestyle, she was the only competitor, and thus won gold simply by completing the race.
 Her time of 1:10.0 was, nonetheless, a world record.
 In the breaststroke, German swimmer Mayerhofer took a clear lead to win in 47s, but James' time of 1:13.3 was sufficient for silver, ahead of two other swimmers.

 This was to be Rhodesia's last participation in the Paralympic Games.
-Shunned by much of the international community, the country was embroiled in the Rhodesian Bush War by the time of the 1976 Games, and did not take part.
-Rhodesia's successor state, Zimbabwe, began to participate in the Paralympics immediately upon coming into being, and Sandra James returned to the Paralympics as part of Zimbabwe's delegation to the 1980 Games.
+Shunned by much of the international community, the country was embroiled in the Rhodesian Bush War by the time of the 1976 Summer Paralympics, and did not take part.
+Rhodesia's successor state, Zimbabwe, began to participate in the Paralympics immediately upon coming into being, and Sandra James returned to the Paralympics as part of Zimbabwe's delegation to the 1980 Summer Paralympics.